SamGurr/SamGurr.github.io/_posts/2023-02-18-Time-to-git-started.md

 **branch** - think **under construction** or **work in progress**, the branch is akin to a manuscript with track changes on where the parent/origin is a separate document that is managing changes.
 In other words, the branch mimics the parent/origin but its purpose is to prevent direct integration of change to the master repository without a stamp of approval from the manager(s)

+- version control with local versus remote repositories

-- useful for collaborative workflow in large teams when edits are created on a particular feature with the intent to manage what is integrated to the parent/origin - occasionally a brnach can be named for that task such as 'timeline data' or 'stats'
+- useful for collaborative workflow in large teams when edits are created on a particular feature with the intent to manage what is integrated to the parent/origin - occasionally a branch can be named for a particular task - the start of a branch can also occur at a particular version or prior commit to the repository

 	- alternative definition: a tree's fingers of which a tree's *forks* would be much more appropriate in our modern age (review alt def of fork)

-We have a <span style="color:green">branch</span> for teamwork

-This was created using the following git commands from the main branch:
+We have a <span style="color:green">branch</span> remote branch 'teamwork' that was first established locally before pushed as a remote branch.
+This branch is up-to-data with the main branch and you will receive it when you clone the repository

-* a 'teamwork' branch (<span style="color:green">-b</span>) was created in for the Rclub repository by using the command <span style="color:green">git checkout -b</span>
+* a 'teamwork' branch (<span style="color:green">-b</span>) was created in for the Rclub repository by using the commands below - each shown with descriptions in []

 ```
-git checkout -b teamwork (do NOT run this - a teamwork branch was already made for us)
+(do NOT run these - a remote branch was already established for our use)

+git branch teamwork [create local branch]
+git branch [view your local branches]
+git switch teamwork [switch branch to new branch]
+git push -u origin teamwork [pushes the new local branch as a remote branch, -u facilitates tracking]
+git branch -v [view commits/changes ahead and behind the remote branch, we can use this call because of the -u tracking when first establishing teamwork as remote branch]
 ```

 (1) Knowing we have a branch for 'teamwork' and a 'main' branch - lets look at these